MrishadK/Prodine-POS/README.md

 flutter run -d windows
 ```

+## 💰 Currency Support

+ProDine POS is configured to use **SAR (Saudi Riyal)** as the default currency for all transactions, billing, and reports.

 ## 🔐 Licensing

 ProDine POS includes a secure license verification system to control installations and prevent unauthorized usage.